Mathieu-Desrochers/Scheme-Experimentations/documentation/macros/services/define-request.md

       (sizes list #t 1 5 (size integer #t 1 25))
       (colors list #t 1 10 (color string #t 1 100)))

+- Defines a request composed of:
  - A required list of 1 to 5 sizes of type integer between the values of 1 and 25
  - A required list of 1 to 10 colors of type string between 1 and 100 characters long

+- Value list flags:
+  - required
+  - min-length
+  - max-length

 __List validation__